AeneasWeiChiHsu/CarRacing-v3-DQN-/README.md

 # CarRacing-v3-DQN-Agent

+⚠️ This side project is meant for educational exploration only.
+No benchmark claims here.

 An avg 800 Deep Q-Network agent for OpenAI CarRacing-v3 (domain_randomize=True)

 In this side project, I only focus on the DQN approach instead of using PPO or more advanced techniques.
 I put some constraints on myself: NO PPO, just DQN.
 The original purpose is to test the possible performance of a DQN structure.
 It is interesting to know that there is something called RainbowDQN, but I don't have the source code.
 So I decided to build my own DQN agents.
 In general, I used the common skills: multiple-step, prioritization, frame-stacking, lite reward shaping (only punishing `do-nothing`), dynamically switching the memory, contrast enhancement, residual-CNN, multiple CNN branches (I leave a gate for merging), duelling (Advantage and Value), double network, ensemble Q-head, Dropout in Q-head, multiple type Q-head...
 Some of those modules were not used, but I planned to test them in the future.